asapper/Capstone-Senior-Project/Markdown/docs/setup.md

 Hooray!
 We have our basic dev environment.
 Now, we can add to the angular-client directory or the express-server directory all of our dev, and then rebuild with the same docker-compose statement above.
 This will look at all the images/files, see what needs to be updated, and only rebuild those things.

 - Ryan

+## Setting up mobile app dev environment

+**Note:** You may have to use `sudo` in order to make some or possibly all of these commands work.

+In order to build the mobile app, you need to have installed:

+* Angular 2
+* npm
+* bower
+* Ionic
+* Cordova

+After installing the first two, the latter three can be installed with:
+`npm install -g bower ionic cordova`

+### iOS

+In order to build the iOS version of the app, you must be running macOS/OS X with XCode installed from the App Store.
+Once XCode is installed, you must install some command line tools with the command `xcode-select --install`.

+If you want to launch the iOS app in a simulator, you must install ios-sim by running:
+`npm install -g ios-sim`
+If you want to launch the iOS app on a device, you must install ios-deploy by running:
+`npm install -g ios-deploy`

+### Android

+In order to build the Android version of the app, you must install various Java and Android utilities.
+First, [install the latest version of the Java Development Kit (JDK)](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
+If you are running Windows, you will then need to [set the JAVA_HOME environment variable](https://cordova.apache.org/docs/en/latest/guide/platforms/android/#setting-environment-variables).

+Next, [install Android Studio](https://developer.android.com/studio/install.html?pkg=tools) to get the Anrdoid SDK tools.
+The necessary packages are:

+* Android SDK Tools
+* Android SDK Platform-tools
+* Android SDK Build-tools
+* Android 7.1.1 (API 25)
+    * SDK Platform
+    * Sources for Android SDK
+* Extras
+    * Android Support Repository
+    * Google Repository

+After installing Android Studio, these packages can be checked and installed by running `android`.
+Further help can be found [here](https://developer.android.com/studio/intro/update.html).

+## Building the mobile app

+Navigate to the pushstock-app directory and run `./build_mobile_app.sh`.
+## Running the mobile app
+### On a computer

+Ensure that the environment is set up as described above.
+Running a simulation of the app in a web browser is as simple as navigating to the mobile app project directory and running `ionic serve`.
+To launch the app in an iOS simulator, run `ionic emulate ios`.
+To launch the app in an Android simulator, run ``.

+### On a mobile device